flipacholas/Architecture-of-consoles/articles/game-boy-advance.Rmd.md

 ![A late Newton model... after a few minutes playing with it.](newton.jpg){.tab-float}

 During the commercialisation of the Acorn Archimedes, Apple became captivated by Acorn's energy-efficient CPUs, but the American company was still unconvinced that Acorn's latest ARM3 was suitable for Apple's new pet project, the **Newton**.
-However, rather than walking away (after all, Acorn was a competitor), both explored the possibility of evolving the ARM3 to meet Apple's requirements [@cpu-furber], namely **flexible clock frequency**, an **integrated [MMU](nintendo-64#memory-management)**, and **complete 32-bit addressing**.
+However, rather than walking away (after all, Acorn was a competitor), both explored the possibility of evolving the ARM3 to meet Apple's requirements [@cpu-furber], namely **flexible clock frequency**, an **integrated [Memory Management Unit (MMU)](nintendo-64#memory-management)**, and **complete 32-bit addressing**.

 This collaboration soon turned into a partnership in which Acorn, Apple, and VLSI (ARM's chip manufacturer) set up a new company solely focused on developing ARM CPUs.
 Apple provided the investment (obtaining a 43% stake), Acorn shared its staff, and VLSI took care of manufacturing.
 In 1990, **Advanced RISC Machines (ARM) Ltd** came into existence, with Robin Saxby appointed as executive chairman.